Housing quality and health outcomes in the United States: History

 Housing quality has greatly improved since the beginning of the 20th century.
-However, today close to 6 million American live in severe or moderate housing conditions.
+Today close to 6 million American live in severe or moderate housing conditions.
 The majority of those living in these extreme housing conditions are minorities and renters.
-Today’s poor housing and neighborhood conditions are a symptom of historic inner city disinvestment and population lose influenced by ill-conceived federal housing policy and finance.
+Historic patterns of disinvestment and housing policy decisions have contributed to disparities in housing quality across U.S. neighborhoods.
+Historical patterns in federal housing policy contributed to the expansion of suburban development, while many inner-city areas, often home to predominantly minority populations, experienced lower levels of investment and support for housing infrastructure, leading to increased housing insecurity.

 After World War II, the Federal Housing Administration (FHA) played a major part in influencing those with the means to leave the inner city for the suburbs.
 According to Schwartz, the FHA gave preferential treatment to insuring mortgages in the suburbs rather than the inner city.
-The FHA considered black neighborhoods too risky of an investment to insure mortgages.
-The result was many middle-class families left the inner city, taking with them jobs and opportunity.
-This left poor black families in neighborhoods that were quickly beginning to be characterized by vacant lots, abandoned buildings, crime, and economic insecurity.
+Inner-city neighborhoods, particularly those with predominantly Black populations, faced disinvestment and reduced mortgage access.
+These patterns contributed to housing insecurity and neighborhood decline in many urban areas.